CoryParsnipson/electronics-experiments/mipi-dsi-breakout/README.md

 The ET060HD02-T was purchased from Shenzhen Eurotech Technology Co.
 Ltd. off Aliexpress.

+> NOTE: while all the other screens on this list have a 0.5mm pitch FPC data cable, this screen has a 0.3mm pitch data cable!

 The salesperson told me that they had a lot of 6 inch screens (an unusual size) that were from a 3d printer.
 Judging from the size and resolution, I'd say it was for a resin printer.

 After playing on the Nintendo Switch for a while, I got the idea that maybe a larger screen would be nice too.
 The size of this screen is probably around the same as the Nintendo Switch Lite (though not nearly as nice) or slightly smaller than the original Nintendo Switch screen.